Medically reviewed by Drugs.com. Last updated on Oct 14, 2023.

-A urethral (u-REE-thrul) stricture involves scarring that narrows the tube that carries urine out of your body (urethra).
-A stricture restricts the flow of urine from the bladder and can cause a variety of medical problems in the urinary tract, including inflammation or infection.
+A urethral (u-REE-thrul) stricture involves scarring that narrows the tube that carries urine out of the body, called the urethra.
+As a result of a stricture, less urine comes out of the bladder.
+This can cause problems in the urinary tract, such as infection.

 Scar tissue, which can narrow the urethra, can be due to:

-- A medical procedure that involves inserting an instrument, such as an endoscope, into the urethra
+- A medical procedure that involves putting a tool, such as an endoscope, into the urethra.

-- An enlarged prostate or previous surgery to remove or reduce an enlarged prostate gland
+- An enlarged prostate or having had surgery to remove or reduce an enlarged prostate gland.

 Urethral stricture is much more common in males than in females.
 Often the cause is unknown.